Venture Outside of Macau’s Casinos: Beyond the Neon

 If you enjoyed this story in our series, you may also enjoy one that looks at a daily tradition, another about the city’s elaborate mosaics, as well as our travel book, The Unguidebook Hong Kong & Macau.

-Here’s more of what you may see around Macau if you choose to venture beyond the neon.
+Here’s a mini slide show of some more sites around Macau that you may see if you choose to venture beyond the neon.